 However, later in the spring and into the summer, whales tend to stay further away from the coast so your captain may choose to take the ship about ten or more miles from shore.
 If you choose a summer whale watch, you may see more diverse marine life as well.

 Many whale enthusiasts also like to venture further up the coast towards Los Angeles in search of these amazing but elusive creatures.
-If you choose a whale-watching cruise that departs from Newport Landing, you’ll sail out to one of the largest protected marine parks in the region, located just outside Newport Bay.
+If you choose a whale-watching cruise that departs from Newport Beach, you’ll sail out to one of the largest protected marine parks in the region, located just outside Newport Bay.

 Whale Watching San Diego Tips